PSriVarshan/mdp-representation/README.md

 ## AIM:

-To represent any one real-world problem in MDP form.
+### To represent an optimal decision-making strategy for an umpire in a sports game into a Markov Decision Process (MDP) form

 ## PROBLEM STATEMENT: